xxradar/mitmproxy_k8s_interception/docs/hacking_ideas.md

 ## Updating all pods in namespace
-Note: You cannot update a pod, but you can update a deploypemtn, rc, ...<br>
+Note: You cannot update a pod, but you can update a deploypent, rc, ...<br>
 https://www.mankier.com/1/kubectl-set-env

 ```